operator-framework/enhancements/enhancements/automatic-resource-pruning.md

 #### Story 1

-An an operator author, I want to limit the number of `Jobs` in a completed state on the cluster so that the long term storage cost of my operator has a cap.
+An an operator author, I want to limit the number of operator-owned `Jobs` in a completed state on the cluster so that the long term storage cost of my operator has a cap.

 #### Story 2

-As an operator author, I want to limit the number of `Pods` in a completed state on a the cluster and preserve the `Pods` in an error state so that the long term storage cost of my operator has a soft cap and the user can see status information about failed `Pods` before manually removing.
+As an operator author, I want to limit the number of operator-owned `Pods` in a completed state on a the cluster and preserve the `Pods` in an error state so that the long term storage cost of my operator has a soft cap and the user can see status information about failed `Pods` before manually removing.

 #### Story 3

-As an operator author, I want to limit the number of `Pods`with a custom heuristic based on the creation timestamp so that the long term storage cost of my operator has a cap based on my operator's logic.
+As an operator author, I want to limit the number of operator-owned `Pods`with a custom heuristic based on the creation timestamp so that the long term storage cost of my operator has a cap based on my operator's logic.

 #### Story 4

-As an operator author, I want to prune a custom resources with specific status information when there is a certain number so that the long term storage cost of my operator has a cap.
+As an operator author, I want to prune a custom resource with specific state information when there is a certain number so that the long term storage cost of my operator has a cap.

 #### Story 5

-As an operator author, I want to prune both `Jobs` and `Pods` of a certain age so that the long term storage cost of my operator has a cap and there are no orphaned resources.
+As an operator author, I want to prune both operator-owned `Jobs` and `Pods` of a certain age so that the long term storage cost of my operator has a cap and there are no orphaned resources.

+#### Story 6

+As an operator author, I want to prune a custom resource with specific state information with a custom strategy so that the long term storage cost of my operator has a cap.

 ### Implementation Details